-A participant will be allotted one 21⁄2 foot x 8 foot table to display his/her toy implement/agriculture (not limited to implements) collection in the CCE Building at the Fonda Fairgrounds.
-Exhibits will be protected with chicken wire.
-Pre-register to participate by August 2nd on the pre-entry form.
-Exhibits must be in place by 4pm, Monday, August 30th.
+A participant will be allotted one 21/2 foot x 8 foot table to display his/her toy implement/agriculture (not limited to implements) collection in the CCE Building at the Fonda Fairgrounds.
+Exhibits will be enclosed with wire.
+Pre-register to participate by August 1st on the pre-entry form.
+Exhibits must be in place by 4pm, Monday, August 29th.
 Award - \$10.00